forged-circuit/digital-privacy/packages/README.md

 # 📦 Protection Packages

-This is the full list of available protection packages.
+Choose a protection level based on your needs.

-Each package installs a different level of privacy and network protection.
+Each package builds on top of the previous one.

-You can choose any package at any time.

-If you're unsure, start with **Privacy Plus**.

 ---

-# 🧭 Choose Your Package
+# 🧭 How This Works

-## 🟢 Starter Shield

-Basic protection for ads and tracking.

-* Simple setup
-* Lightweight filtering
-* Best for basic home use

-👉 Good starting point for first-time users
+* Pick a package
+* Follow its install guide
+* Your system becomes fully configured

+You can upgrade at any time.

 ---

-## 🔵 Privacy Plus (Recommended)

-Full home protection system.

-* Strong filtering across all devices
-* Balanced performance and protection
+# 🟢 1.
+Starter Shield

+Basic protection for your network.

+Includes:

+* Pi-hole (ad + tracker blocking)
+* One add-on:

+  * Home Assistant (network awareness)
+    OR
+  * Vaultwarden (password security)

+👉 Best for:

+* first-time users
-* Works with most home networks
+* simple home setups

-👉 Recommended for most users

 ---

-## 🟡 Business Essentials

-Light business-grade protection for small environments.

-* Designed for small offices or home businesses
+# 🔵 2.
+Privacy Plus (Recommended)

+Full home privacy system.

+Includes:

+* Pi-hole
+* Home Assistant
+* Vaultwarden

+👉 Best for:

+* most users
+* families
-* Network-wide filtering
+* balanced protection
-* Stable and easy to maintain

 ---

-## 🟠 Pro Business Guard

-Advanced protection with more control and visibility.

-* Enhanced security filtering
+# 🟡 3.
+Business Essentials

+Entry-level business protection.

+Includes:

+* Everything in Privacy Plus
+* Firewall (Protectli)
-* Better monitoring capability
+* VPN
-* Suitable for advanced users
+* Managed switch
+* Access points

+👉 Best for:

+* small offices
+* home businesses

 ---

-## 🔴 Ultimate Offense

-Maximum protection level.

-* Strictest filtering rules
+# 🟠 4.
+Pro Business Guard

+Advanced business security.

+Includes:

+* Everything in Business Essentials
+* Monitoring-ready system (future dashboards)

+👉 Best for:

-* High-security configuration
+* advanced users
-* Best for sensitive environments
+* environments needing visibility

 ---

-# 🧠 How to Use This Page

-1. Pick a package above
-2. Open its folder
-3. Follow the `install.md`
-4. Apply it to your network
-5. Devices automatically become protected
+# 🔴 5.
+Ultimate Offense

+Maximum protection and detection.

+Includes:

+* Everything in Pro Business Guard
+* Backup systems (failover Pi-hole)
+* Honeypot (threat detection)

+👉 Best for:

+* high-security environments
+* users who want full visibility + redundancy

 ---

-# ⚙️ Recommendation

-If you're not sure what to choose:
+# 🧠 Not Sure Where to Start?

-👉 Start with **Privacy Plus**
+👉 Choose **Privacy Plus**

-It gives the best balance of simplicity and protection.
+It provides the best balance of simplicity and protection.

 ---

-# 🧭 Important Note
+# ⚠️ Important

-All packages are independent.

-You are free to:

-* upgrade later
-* switch packages
+* Packages are NOT locked
-* reconfigure at any time
+* You can upgrade at any time

-No package locks you into anything.
+* Each package builds on the previous

+---

+# 🚀 Next Step

+Choose a package and open its folder:

+👉 `/packages/1-starter-shield/`
+👉 `/packages/2-privacy-plus/`
+👉 etc.